- What Is Telemental Health?

 In short: The cost per additional patient served through telehealth tends to drop as volume grows.
 Margins improve because fixed expenses shrink and scheduling becomes more efficient.
 For providers and health systems, that translates into a business model that can expand reach without expanding overhead.

-Cost Benefits of Telemental Health for Patients & Caregivers
+How Telemental Health Lowers Healthcare Costs for Patients and Caregivers

 When therapy moves online, patients and their caregivers often feel relief not just emotionally but financially.
 These savings are measurable and go beyond the price of a session.
 Virtual therapy platforms built with telemental health for healthcare patients in mind reduce costs beyond the session fee and make ongoing care easier to maintain.